 - You may place a for-sale sign in the window of your home.
 You may use a small flyer box outside of your residence for flyers.

 - Priority categories, per the Ground Sublease, of persons eligible to purchase in University Glen and the order of priority in being chosen to do must be followed – see above for Priority Categories.
 Proof of priority is required from all buyers.

-- All contracts of sale must be approved by the SA prior to opening escrow.
+- All contracts of sale must be approved by the Site Authority prior to opening escrow.

-- A one percent (1%) Transfer Fee is payable to the Site Authority at the time of closing in consideration for consenting to the Sublease assignment plus an administrative fee to administer that transfer – $750.00.
-These fees are not commission-based fees to SA but rather contractual obligations agreed to at Seller’s purchase.
-Therefore, these fees must be paid by Seller and Buyer cannot pay as compensation any portion thereof.
+- A one percent (1%) transfer fee is payable to the Site Authority at the time of closing in consideration for consenting to the Sublease assignment plus an administrative fee of $750 to administer that transfer.
+These fees are not commission-based fees to Site Authority but rather contractual obligations agreed to at seller’s purchase.
+Therefore, these fees must be paid by seller and buyer cannot pay as compensation any portion thereof.

 Do we need to use a real estate agent or can the Site Authority assist in this purchase?